Design Technology

 Implementation

-As children engage with Design & Technology they develop skills and understanding in designing, making and evaluating and increase their technical skills and knowledge.
+Design Technology is taught in every year group.
+You can find below our Long term plan for Year 1 to Year 6.As children engage with Design & Technology they develop skills and understanding in designing, making and evaluating and increase their technical skills and knowledge.
 Planning provides children the opportunities to explore, discover and create.
 Discussion and questioning amongst their peers and with the teacher, add depth and rigour to learning.
+Staff have access to a glossary of terms relevant to each year group and we ensure we use the correct technical language when teaching Design Technology.
+Expanding the language our children use is something we prioritise across our whole curriculum.

 Within our EYFS we foster the Characteristics for Learning (exploration, active learning, and critical thinking) and provide opportunities for Expressive Art and Design, and Understanding the World which equips our youngest children with the attitudes and experiences on which our curriculum for Design & Technology is built.
 The rich and varied projects and experiences our reception children take part in are detailed on the school long term plan.